Go to main navigation

 6. Can a parent change a custody order after it has been made by the court?

 If the parents cannot agree then one parent files a request for modification with the court.
 The other parent has the right to file a response to the request for modification.
-At the hearing the judge will decide what changes, if any, will be made.
+At the hearing the judge will decide what changes, if any, will be made, read more about changing custody orders here.
+It’s more common to have modifications to custody orders during the time the divorce or parentage case is active.
+Often once a judgment is issued a substantial change of circumstances may be required to change the order.

 Some of the reasons a judge will allow a modification to a child custody order: